Software

 Teams also use it to connect with Google Postmaster Tools, allowing them to track sender reputation signals and act before issues grow.

-The platform is a fit for businesses that already use Mailgun for sending or want deliverability tools tied directly to a sending platform.
+The platform is a fit for businesses that already use Mailgun for sending or want deliverability tools tied directly to a sending platform or SMTP server.

 Reports combine technical signals like IP reputation with inbox placement analysis, helping teams make changes that improve deliverability rates and keep email campaigns on track.